Odd-periodic Grover walk: Introduction

-We also study specific characteristic of quantum walks on graphs.
-What we now address is {\it periodicity} of a discrete-time quantum walk.
-If there exists a positive integer $k$ such that the time evolution $U$ satisfies $U^{k}=I$, the property is called the periodicity, where $I$ is the identity matrix.
-In other words, any initial state $\varphi_{0}$ returns itself after $k$ times applications of the time evolution.
-If there exists such an integer, the minimum one is called the {\it period}.
-This property is regarded as a discrete version of the perfect state transfer.
-Nowadays, research on the periodicity of discrete-time quantum walks has been interesting topic in relevant fields.
-Especially, it is worthwhile to characterize graphs exhibiting a periodic quantum walk.
-Konno {\it et al.} \cite{Konno17} considered the periodicity of the Hadamard walk in cycles and found conditions to have periodic Hadamard walks.
-Besides this, Higuchi {\it et al. } \cite{Higuchi13} discussed periodicities of some discrete-time quantum walks in several graphs having high symmetry, e.g., complete graphs, complete bipartite graphs, strongly regular graphs, and cycles.
-In this work, characterization of graphs on which the quantum walks become periodic is reported.
-Moreover, Saito {\it et al} \cite{Saito} formulated the Fourier walk on cycles and addressed the periodicity of it.
-They also found the conditions to induce the periodicity.
-Kubota {\it et al.} \cite{SETY2} proposed the staggered walk on a generalized line graph induced by a Hoffman graph and addressed its periodicity.
+A quantum walk is a quantum analogue of a random walk \cite{Aharonov, Gudder}, and it has been applied to several research fields, including graph theory, quantum physics, and computer science.
+Details can be found in \cite{Emms, Wang, Portugal, venegas, Watrous}.
+Quantum walks on graphs are currently in the limelight because of their ability to show us specific characteristics that are not seen in classical random walks, and these specific characteristics are the focus of this paper.
+Specifically, we address the {\it periodicity} of a discrete-time quantum walk.
+If there exists a positive integer $k$ such that the time evolution $U$ satisfies $U^{k}=I$, where $I$ is the identity operator, then the quantum walk is periodic.
+In other words, any initial state $\varphi_{0}$ returns to itself after $k$ applications of the time evolution.
+If there exists such an integer, then the minimum one is called the {\it period}.
+Nowadays, research on the periodicity of discrete-time quantum walks is a topic of much interest, especially its ability to characterize graphs exhibiting a periodic quantum walk.
+Konno {\it et al.}\cite{Konno17} considered the periodicity of the Hadamard walk in cycles and was able to determine conditions that have periodic Hadamard walks.
+Additionally, Higuchi {\it et al.} \cite{Higuchi13} discussed periodicities of discrete-time quantum walks in several graphs with high symmetry, including complete graphs, complete bipartite graphs, strongly regular graphs, and cycles.
+Moreover, Saito \cite{Saito} formulated the Fourier walk on cycles and addressed the periodicity of it.
+Kubota {\it et al.}\cite{SETY2} proposed the staggered walk on a generalized line graph induced by a Hoffman graph and addressed its periodicity.